yamt/dumb_mqtt_test/README.md

 		}
 	}

-* Or, an error like the following:
+Or, an error like the following.

 	"reported": {
 		"test": {